Psychedelic/dank-docs/docs/protocol-overview/common-terms.md

 ### Wallet
 - The interface you use to surface your Principal ID account and balances.
-- Dank Users can be surfaced using the [Plug browser wallet](https://plugwallet.ooo).
+- Dank users can surface their balances using the [Plug browser wallet](https://plugwallet.ooo).

 ### Seed Phrase